The Best Way to Cut Aluminum – Which Tool to Use? – Top Picks & Reviews

 1. Miter Saw – Best Overall

-For most projects, a miter saw is going to be the best way to cut aluminum.
-This machine provides both power and accuracy, ensuring that you slide through your aluminum easily and quickly.
+For most projects, a miter saw will be the best way to cut aluminum.
+The machine provides power and accuracy, ensuring you slide through your aluminum easily and quickly.
 You can use it to cut nearly every aluminum material, including sheets and gutters.
 You can also use a miter saw to cut other materials, so it isn’t going to collect dust in between projects.
 For these reasons, it is our preferred method for cutting aluminum.

 There are many miter saws on the market.
 Most should be able to handle aluminum.
 However, if you’re in the market for one, we recommend the DeWalt 10-inch sliding compound miter saw.